gmm96/IJAe_BUT_Brno/README.md

 - Angles can be expressed in *degrees* or *radians*.
 - Main class is called CalcDemo.java.
 Math.js is obtained by internet.

+Project can be compiled and executed by the next commands in root project folder:

+        $ ant
+        $ java -jar dist/xmonte03.jar

 ### Captures

 ![Binary base](https://raw.githubusercontent.com/gmm96/IJAe_BUT_Brno/master/img/Screenshot_20181016_032547.png "Binary base")